Lotti Golden: 1964–1968: Early music career

 A birthday gift (a guitar) from Golden's parents at age eleven would chart her future course.
 Golden studied classical guitar and voice, but needing more of a creative outlet, soon found her niche as a singer-songwriter, using her abilities as both wordsmith and vocalist.
 To sing her compositions on demos Golden spent hours using a reel to reel tape recorder to perfect her vocal craft: "When women talk of their idols and influences...they tell stories about singing along with records, trying to emulate someone's voice...until they can begin to develop their own style."
 Golden explains: "I would practice singing to Aretha, Ray Charles, and the Marvelettes, till I could sing all of their licks and runs... the girls' bathroom in high school was a great place to try it out."

-By the age of fourteen Golden was making forays into Manhattan, singing on demo sessions and peddling her songs to publishers, eventually signing a contract with publisher Saturday Music as a staff writer and landing her first cover by Patti LaBelle and the Blue Belles.
+By the age of 14, Golden was making forays into Manhattan, singing on demo sessions and peddling her songs to publishers, eventually signing a contract with publisher Saturday Music as a staff writer and landing her first cover by Patti LaBelle and the Blue Belles.

-By the time Golden completed high school, she had the beginnings of a musical autobiography about her adventures in New York's East Village and Lower East Side where she was a resident member of the Henry Street Settlement Playhouse, honing her skills as an actress and playwright.
+By the time Golden completed high school, she had the beginnings of a musical autobiography about her adventures in New York's East Village and Lower East Side, where she was a resident member of the Henry Street Settlement Playhouse, honing her skills as an actress and playwright.
 This would become the basis of her Atlantic Records debut LP, Motor-Cycle.

 Recording artist

 1969: Debut LP: Motor-Cycle

 Released on Atlantic Records in 1969, Motor-Cycle is a chronicle of Golden's life informed by New York City's counterculture.
 "It was a strange, way out scene for pretty, 19-year-old Golden," who wrote her memoir in music and lyrics because, according to Golden, "a book is too flat."
 The songs on Motor-Cycle deal with subjects like gender identity ("The Space Queens (Silky is Sad)"), drug use ("Gonna Fay's"), and urban alienation ("Who Are Your Friends").
 So essential was Golden's poetry and lyrics to the project, that a lyric sheet insert was included with the original release.
-The back cover of the LP contains the poem, "Night was a Better Blanket," alluding to the LP's backstory.
+The back cover of the LP contained the poem "Night was a Better Blanket," which alluded to the LP's backstory.